 In the touchdown PCR, the annealing temperature is selected 10°C higher than the melting temperature.
-Therefore primers can bind to only its specific and complementary sequence.
+Therefore primers can bind to only their specific and complementary sequence.
 After each cycle, the temperature is decreased by 1°C.

 Even if the DNA is not amplified in the initial cycles due to a higher temperature (temperature higher than the melting temperature), it will be amplified in the successive cycles, because we are decreasing the temperature after each cycle.

 The beauty behind the technique is that even if we are decreasing the temperature, non-specific bindings are not formed after the amplification of the first template.